vdumbrav/TON-Lottery-Parser/README.md

   - `timestamp` — Unix time of the event
   - `txHash` — hex-encoded root transaction hash
   - `lt` — logical time of the trace
-  - `buyAmount` — amount paid to buy the ticket
+  - `buyAmount` — ticket price paid by the participant (in TON or token units)
   - `buyCurrency` — currency used for the ticket purchase (e.g. `TON`)
   - `buyMasterAddress` — jetton master address if a token was used
   - `isWin` — `true` if the trace includes a prize transfer